EkoLabs/iframily/README.md

 # Iframily

-Iframily is a tiny (zero dependency) library which modernizes IFrames communication.
+Iframily is a small javascript library that simplifies communication between frames.

 This is how it works:

-1. Create framilies in the parent frame.
+1. Create iframilies in the parent frame.
-2. Create framilies in the child frame.
+2. Create iframilies in the child frame.
 3. If a parent id and child id match, they will pair.
-4. Send messages between paired framilies.
+4. Send messages between paired iframilies.

 ## Features